jongpie/CustomMetadataSaver/README.md

 ---

-## Use Included LWC to Update CMDT Records
+## Use Included Lightning Web Component to Update CMDT Records

 The included lwc `custom-metadata-table` is designed to work specifically with CMDT records.
-It includes 2 properties that you can set within Flow or your own lwc
+It includes 2 properties that you can set within Flow or your own lightning component

 1. `records` - the `List<SObject>` CMDT records to display within the table
 2. `fieldToDisplay` - a comma-separated list of field API names that should be shown in the table.
-All fields, except `DeveloperName`, will be editable within the table
+All fields, except `DeveloperName` and lookup fields, will be editable within the table

 Users can use this component to edit the CMDT records and simply click 'Save' to deploy any changes to the current org.
+The component then displays a loading-spinner while the deployment runs - it continues to check the deployment status until the deployment is done (either it suceeds or it fails).
+In order to check the deployment's status, the component makes a callout to the REST API in your org - this is necessary because the deployment status cannot be checked natively within Apex.
+Depending on your org, some additional configuration may be needed to allow the callouts:
+ - Org uses "My Domain": no additional changes should be required in your org - orgs with the "My Domain" feature configured can already make callouts to the same org without any additional configuration
+ - Org does not use "My Domain": in your org, configure a Remote Site Setting - the URL of the remote site setting should be the URL of your Salesforce org

 This screenshot shows an example of the table, using the include CMDT object `CustomMetadataDeployTest__mdt`

 ![LWC: Custom Metadata Table](./content/lwc-custom-metadata-table.png)